sumantabose/go-p2p-blockchain/5-p2p-block-struct/README.md

 ### Getting started

-* Step 1: `bash bootstrapper.sh` (This starts the bootstrapper server to enable node-discovery)
+* Step 1: `bash bootstrapper.sh` (This starts the local bootstrapper server to enable node-discovery).
+Alternately start cloud bootstrapper in Heroku.
-* Step 2: In a new terminal, `bash peer.sh` (This starts a peer connecting to the existing network, if any)
+* Step 2: In a new terminal, `bash peer.sh <option>` (This starts a peer connecting to the existing network, if any) `<option>` available are:
+  * `heroku`: To connect to cloud bootstrapper in Heroku at [http://blockchain-bootstrapper.herokuapp.com](http://blockchain-bootstrapper.herokuapp.com).
+  * `local`: To connect to local bootstrapper.
+  * `A.B.C.D`: To connect to a bootstrapper in the local network specified using IP.

 ### Update
-Block structure updated with new transaction fields (interfact).
+1. Block structure updated with new transaction fields (interfact).
+2. Correct file saving GOB encoding ensured.
+3. Multiple bootstrapper options: Heroku, Local, IP.
+4. Query on Blockchain/Transaction data (ongoing)

 ### ToDo
 ##### (Future Version)